Matchstic/Distributed-Classes/README.md

 OR

-2. Link in an appropriate static library from the Release page.
+2. Link in an appropriate static library from the Release page, copying in the headers from the ```include``` directory.

 OR